 The course will cover the following, in addition to other skills and techniques:

 Students will have the opportunity to use whichever wood species they prefer, though the thicknesses of various parts will be uniform when we dimension parts to final size.
-Those who will be flying instead of driving will be able to purchase lumber prior to the class from local supplier, Edensaw Woods.
-Because this class is intended for non- beginners, I hope students will choose their own overall dimensions – for example, you may want a table to seat ten guests or one sized to fit in an eat-in kitchen.
+Students are required to purchase their wood for this project.
+Because this class is intended for non-beginners, I hope students will choose their own overall dimensions – for example, you may want a table to seat ten guests or one sized to fit in an eat-in kitchen.
 Different proportions mean different geometry for the hayrake stretcher system; this in turn means we’ll have opportunities to really understand how the joinery of the hayrake stretcher is affected by such changes.
 Another point of variation will be the decorative details (gouging on the legs is optional; the beaded edge for the table top and apron is optional; the butterfly keys are optional).

 The idea is that students will be able to get most of the table done in a week.
 However, I found the most time-consuming part to be the carving and gouging.
 It is easy to do and quite relaxing, but it does take time.
 Some people may wish to leave out the gouging, use a different pattern, or perhaps just carve a couple of chamfers on each leg instead of all four.
 Please note that it’s far easier to do the decorative gouging before you glue up the base, so if you want to get your table fully assembled by the end of the class, you may need to work during the evenings or reduce the amount of decorative gouging.
 Alternatively, you may make the parts in the class, then finish up the carving and glue the base together at home.
 This table can be made from start to almost finish in pieces; the main thing that can’t be done until after glue-up is completing the chamfers on the stretcher parts.